Whole-body regeneration in Botrylloides leachii

 Botrylloides leachii is a worldwide viviparous hermaphroditic marine sessile invertebrate that has organs as well as a tissue complexity related to that of vertebrates.
 B. leachii belongs to the Tunicata phylum, the closest phylogenetic relative to the vertebrates.
+B. leachii colonies develop through asexual reproduction by budding where adult animals, known as zooids, remain interconnected by their external vascular system.
 In addition, Botrylloides are the only known chordates that can undergo whole-body regeneration (WBR) throughout their adult life.
-As such, the study of this organism offers a unique evolutionary perspective into the biological processes observed in chordates with a particular emphasis on regeneration.
-Its study could thus unravel novel lines of research towards the reactivation of similar regenerative processes in vertebrates.
+Consequently, Botrylloides have three different developmental processes leading to the formation of the same adult animal.